Maldives Travel Guide: Everything You Need to Know for Your Trip

 Maldives on the cheap Thulusdhoo Local Island Maldives

 This depends if you are intending to visit local islands.
-In resort islands anything goes and you are welcome to wear whatever you like, including bikinis.
+In resort islands anything goes and you are welcome to wear whatever you like, including bikinis (unless you are a staff member – don’t get me started on those double standards!
 Most local islands that welcome tourists now have bikini beaches so you can wear a bikini and swimsuit on these beaches on local islands but should cover up when walking around the rest of the island.
-Click to this Maldives blog post for information about what to pack for the Maldives.
+Here’s what to pack for the Maldives.